paulosuzart/xstandard/README.rst

 #.
 Add (as-xml (check-default xmldoc)) to return the result in xml.
 #.
 Actually use the options arg of check to filter the results by valid results, invalid results, element, etc.
 #.
 Maybe put it on top of compojure.
 #.
-Use an xpath to select the node identifyer, not just the attribute named 'name'.
+Use an xpath to select the node identifier, not just the attribute named 'name'.
 OK
 #.
 Validate assertions.
+Partially tested.
 #.
 Execute assertions grouped by path to avoid several queries on the xmldoc.
 OK